Skip to content

 • Text HELLO to 50808.
 The service provides emotional support 24 hours a day to anyone experiencing a crisis through engagement in a text message “conversation” with a trained and supervised volunteer.

-Newsletter 11/10/2024
+Newsletter 25/10/2024

-Cork County PPN is proud to have relaunched our newsletter on 4 October 2024.
-In this second edition of our newsletter you’ll see our #FundingFriday segment and upcoming training opportunities …
+It’s that time of the week again !
+In this third edition of our newsletter you’ll once again see our #FundingFriday segment and upcoming training opportunities (there’s a heap of …